Royal Institution: History

 Throughout its history, the Institution has supported public engagement with science through a programme of lectures, many of which continue today.
-The most famous of these are the annual Royal Institution Christmas Lectures, founded by Michael Faraday in 1825.
+The most famous of these were both founded in 1825: the annual Royal Institution Christmas Lectures, and the Friday Evening Discourses.

 Despite Garnett's first lectures being a great success, his salary was frozen, he was not allowed to practise as a doctor, and Humphry Davy was appointed as his assistant, so he resigned.
 Humphry Davy was an even greater success, as was his assistant and successor Michael Faraday.
 Davy's immediate successor was William Thomas Brande.

 Thus the Institution has had an instrumental role in the advancement of science since its founding.
 Notable scientists who have worked there include Sir Humphry Davy (who discovered sodium and potassium), Michael Faraday, James Dewar, Sir William Henry Bragg and Sir William Lawrence Bragg (winners of the Nobel Prize for Physics for their work on x-ray diffraction), Max Perutz, John Kendrew, Antony Hewish, and George Porter.

 In the 19th century, Faraday at the Royal Institution carried out much of the research which laid the groundwork for the practical exploitation of electricity.
 In total fifteen scientists attached to the Royal Institution have won Nobel Prizes.
 Ten chemical elements including sodium were discovered there; the electric generator was devised at the Institution, and much of the early work on the atomic structure of crystals was carried out within it.

 The Royal Institution was founded during the age of slavery, and one of its major supporters was John Fuller, whose fortune derived from two Jamaican plantations.
 Fuller contributed more than £10,000 to the institution, including endowing two professorships; Michael Faraday was the first Fullerian Professor of Chemistry.
 In contemporary times, use of the Fullerian title has been discontinued, and the two chairs will no longer be filled.